hmemcpy/hmemcpy.com/content/posts/from-net-to-scala-and-beyond-a-journey-to-functional-programming.md

 ### Learning to walk again

-Which finally bings me to the point of this apparent "intro to Haskell" tutorial I ended up writing: it turned out that turning implicit side-effects into explicit monadic context was extremely useful for other concerns as well, such as reading values from some environment (the Reader monad, functional equivalent of "dependency injection"), writing to a log file (the Writer monad), modifying state (the State monad), and others.
+This finally brings me to the point of this apparent "intro to Haskell" tutorial I ended up writing: it turned out that turning implicit side-effects into explicit monadic context was extremely useful for other concerns as well, such as reading values from some environment (the Reader monad, functional equivalent of "dependency injection"), writing to a log file (the Writer monad), modifying state (the State monad), and others.
 Problems that, superficially, seem different, could be solved using a very similar pattern.
 Unfortunately, as Max Kreminski put it in their [post](https://mkremins.github.io/blog/doors-headaches-intellectual-need/), it takes a lot of writing code in a functional language to begin seeing this pattern.

 In Haskell, monads helped solve the problem of controlling effects, because there's just no other way, therefore they are first-class concepts built into the standard library.
 In other (strict) functional languages like F# or Scala, they are optional, and can be used together with "impure" code.